-“Bear each other’s burdens, and so fulfill the law of Christ.”
+“Bear each other’s burdens, and so fulfill the law of Christ.” — Galatians 6:2 (NKJV)

-We need the boldness to just say, Let’s pray now?”
-We can pull aside in the market place and pray over the need with the person.
-In addition to meeting the person’s need for intercession it is a witness to anyone who may see you doing this.
+We need the boldness to say, “Let’s pray now.”
+We can pull aside in the market place or wherever we are and pray with the person.
+In addition to meeting the person’s need for prayer, it is a witness to anyone who may see this.

 One day while getting a hair cut, the stylist was very upset over his eye problem which had just manifested the day before.
 The Dr. told him if it did not clear up he would have to have surgery for the stopped up lymph duct.
 As I stood up to leave I said, “May I pray for your eye now?
 He consented and I reached out, put my hand on his eye, and prayed a short prayer asking the Lord to open the duct as a sign of His power.
 He hugged me and thanked me.
 The next time I was in the shop he reported that his eye was clear when he woke up the morning after we prayed.